 How to Create View in PostgreSQL

-In this PostgreSQL tutorial, I will show you how to create view in Postgres.
-Basically, you will learn “what is the view?” and the syntax to create the view and the execution process of the view.
+In this PostgreSQL tutorial, I will show you how to create a view in Postgres.
+You will learn “what is the view?” and the syntax for creating the view and its execution process.

-View in PostgreSQL is not a real table and is called a Virtual table, some database users think that view is a real table but that is not true.
-In reality, It is an SQL query stored as a Virtual table, you can derive or create the view from the base table (from the real table).
+A view in PostgreSQL is not a real table and is called a Virtual table.
+Some database users think a view is a real table, but that is untrue.
+In reality, it is an SQL query stored as a Virtual table.
+You can derive or create the view from the base table (from the real table).

 The syntax is given below.